Angel-125/MOLE/GameData/WildBlueIndustries/000BARIS/Readme.txt

 ---REVISION HISTORY---

+1.1.0
+- Created a bridging dll for those who want to optionally incorporate BARIS into their mods.
+- Minor bug fixes.

+1.0.5
+- Fixed issue where Event Cards would happen even when BARIS is disabled.
+- Updated "Reliability & MTBF" KSPedia page to show where to find a part's MTBF.
+- Added new KSPedia pages describing how to enable BARIS.

 1.0
 - Eliminated duplicate warnings that appear when you revert a non-integrated vessel back to the editor.
 - Quality Check event results can be performed as soon as the event card is played instead of waiting for the next quality check.